alfonzii/rust-thesis-oracles/README.md

     + `NB_DIGITS` - number of digits that outcome is using
     + `CONTRACT_INPUT_PATH` - path to contract from which we will be setting up DLC
 - Type aliases
-    + `MyCryptoUtils` - method how to calculate anticipation points
     + `MyOracle` - oracle type
     + `MyParser` - parser type